 Police officers protect lives and property.
 Detectives and criminal investigators, who are sometimes called agents or special agents, gather facts and collect evidence of possible crimes.

 Private detectives and investigators search for information about legal, financial, and personal matters.
 They offer many services, such as verifying people’s backgrounds and statements, finding missing persons, and investigating computer crimes.

-Security guards and gaming surveillance officers patrol and protect property against theft, vandalism, and other illegal activity.
+Security guards and gambling surveillance officers protect property from illegal activity.

 Animal Control Workers handle animals to investigate possible mistreatment and control abandoned, dangerous, or unattended animals.

 Crossing Guards guide or control vehicular or pedestrian traffic at places such as streets, schools, railroad crossings, or construction sites.